-15. The requested declaratory statement would not provide a reasonable opportunity for solar QFs to attract capital from potential investors.

-16. The requested declaratory statement would be contrary to the economic and environmental interests of DEF's customers, including customers that are SACE members.

-17. DEF's petition suffers from certain legal deficiencies that will be addressed by SACE in a forthcoming response in opposition to DEF's petition.
+- 14. The requested declaratory statement would not provide a reasonable opportunity for solar QFs to attract capital and would suppress competition for cost-effective solar power. - 15.
+The requested declaratory statement would be contrary to the economic and environmental interests to SACE members who are of DEF's customers. - 16.
+DEF's petition suffers from certain legal deficiencies that will be addressed by SACE in a response in opposition to DEF's petition it intends to file by October 8, 2018.